ShaoxiongYuan/ShaoxiongYuan.github.io/index.md

 ​                                                                                                                        **— Shaoxiong (Steven) Yuan**

-​                                                                                       B.S. in Applied and Computational Mathematics
+​                                                                                   B.S. in Applied and Computational Mathematics &

-​                                                                                B.S.
-Computer Science and Business Administration
+​                                                                           B.S. in Computer Science and Business Administration

 ​                                                                                                                                                     Class of 2024